-One night per month during the ESO time-slots will be reserved for scheduled technical activities and execution of the calibration plan.
-In Period 90, ESO will be allocating approximately 67 nights for execution of scientific programmes on the 2.2-m telescope; the corresponding runs will be scheduled exclusively during the ESO time slots.
-Of these 67 nights, up to 18 will be allocated to Chilean proposals (Sects.
+One night per month during the ESO time slots will be reserved for scheduled technical activities and execution of the calibration plan.
+In Period 91, ESO will be allocating approximately 69 nights for the execution of scientific programmes on the 2.2-m telescope; the corresponding runs will be scheduled exclusively during the ESO time slots.
+Of these 69 nights, up to 18 will be allocated to Chilean proposals (Sects.
 11.7 & 13.1).

-During ESO time, Visitor Mode runs may be interrupted for target-of-opportunity observations of Gamma-Ray Bursts and X-ray transient afterglows with the GROND instrument of the Max Planck Institute for Extraterrestrial Physics; up to 15% of the time allocation of each run may have to be given away to such observations.
-A compensation buffer of 10 nights is included in the ESO 67 nights of science time.
+During ESO time, Visitor Mode runs may be interrupted for target-of-opportunity observations of Gamma-Ray Bursts and X-ray transient afterglows with the GROND instrument of the Max Planck Institute for Extraterrestrial Physics; up to 15% of the time allocation of each run may be given away to such observations.
+A compensation buffer of 9 nights is included in the 69 nights of science time.
 ESO users whose programmes are affected by GROND interruptions are therefore not entitled to any additional compensation.